raspberrypilearning/physical-computing-with-python/worksheet.md

 ## Using buttons to get input

-Now you are able to control an output component - an LED, let's connect and control an input component - a button.
+Now you're able to control an output component (an LED), let's connect and control an input component: a button.

-1. Connect a button to another GND pin and GPIO pin 2 like this:
+1. Connect a button to another GND pin and GPIO pin 2, like this:

     ![](images/button.png)

 1. Create a new file by clicking **File > New file**.

 1. Save the new file by clicking **File > Save**.

-1. Save the file as `gpio_button.py`.
+Save the file as `gpio_button.py`.

-1. This time you'll need the Button class, and to tell it that the button is on pin 2.
+1. This time you'll need the `Button` class, and to tell it that the button is on pin 2.
 Write the following code in your new file:

 	```python
 	from gpiozero import Button